Skip to main content

 Based on the studies that have looked at this, skipping the ALND may be an option for:

-• Women with tumors 5 cm (2 inches) or smaller who have no more than 2 positive sentinel lymph nodes, are having breast-conserving surgery followed by radiation, and did not get any chemotherapy before surgery.
+• Women with breast tumors 5 cm (about 2 inches) across or smaller who have no more than 2 positive sentinel lymph nodes, are having breast-conserving surgery followed by radiation, and did not get any chemotherapy before surgery.

-• Women who have lymph nodes with a very small amount of cancer (no more than 2.0mm) and are having a mastectomy.
+• Women who have lymph nodes with a very small amount of cancer (no more than 2 mm) and are having a mastectomy.

 If there is no cancer in the sentinel node(s), it's very unlikely that the cancer has spread to other lymph nodes, so no further lymph node surgery will be needed.